DanyangLinda/weather-data/README.md

 ```
 git clone https://github.com/DanyangLinda/weather-data.git
 ```
 2. Run the code.
 The output data is written in "weather-data/data-\<timestamp>\/part-00000".
+It will generate about weather data from about 13000 positions.
 ```
 cd weather-data
 sbt run